meecc/LetsExplorePython/Section 2 - Advance Python/Chapter S2.01 - Functional Programming/1 - About Functional Programming .md

 What is a in the first iteration?
 There is no previous iteration result for it to pass along. reduce() uses the first item in the collection for a in the first iteration and starts iterating at the second item.
 That is, the first x is the second item.

-This code counts how often the word 'Sam' appears in a list of strings:
+This code counts how often the word 'the' appears in a list of strings:

 ```python